DCS-training/CDCS-Summer-School2021/Text-Analysis-Python/.ipynb_checkpoints/Readme-checkpoint.md

 - Step 3: select "Text-Analysis-Python/codes.ipynb" to open in Google Colab

 - Step 4: importing the data and image folder
-    - click the "files" icon on the left column of your screen
+    - a. click the "files" icon on the left column of your screen
-    - create an empty folder called "data"
+    - b. create an empty folder called "data"
-    - import the csv data file from the data folder downloaded from the current GitHub repo
+    - c. import the csv data file from the data folder downloaded from the current GitHub repo
-    - Make sure the data fiel is under the "data" folder on Google Colab
+    - d. make sure the data fiel is under the "data" folder on Google Colab
+    - e. repeat the b-c-d steps to create a folder called "image" and upload 'snp.png' file from the image folder downloaded from the current repo.
+Make sure the image is saved under the 'image' folder

+- Now, you are ready to run all the code cells on Google Colab!